 Various historic sites offer settings for historic birthday parties or youth group/troop rentals.
 Museum Educators lead guests through a variety of activities around a pre-selected theme.

 Make your child’s birthday a historic occasion!
 Gadsby’s Tavern Museum, Stabler-Leadbeater Apothecary Museum, and Friendship Firehouse Museum each offer a complete birthday package to make your party planning as easy as possible.
 Each museum provides 90 minutes worth of guided activities in addition to party supplies for up to 10 children for only $250.
-For more information about the program packages and activity choices, download this informational flyer.
+For more information about the program packages, maximum number of children, and activity choices, download this informational flyer.

 If your child loves archaeology, then a birthday at the Alexandria Archaeology Museum may be for you.
 Parents can schedule an hour-long Archaeology Adventure Lesson at $2 per child.
 Cake and presents must be done off-site.